snehavishwanatha/Swach/README.md

 • Departments can hosts awareness programs and initiative on the app which can be notified to the public so that they can provide funds and contribute towards it

-Our contribution towards #swachbharat and a healthier society.
+An idea towards #swachbharat and a healthier society.